 What are utility delivery charges?
 Why do I see both Base and ComEd charges on my bill?

-ComEd performs two roles: it delivers electricity to your home through its grid infrastructure, and it sends you one consolidated monthly bill.
+ComEd does two things: delivers electricity to your home, and sends you one monthly bill with all charges consolidated.

 What you'll see on your ComEd bill: